HelinData/SGM_API_Documentation/README.md

    - Ideal for emergency responses or manual testing scenarios

 2. **[Control Request from Scheduler](#scheduled-commands)**
-   - Time-based setpoints defined in 15-minute increments
+   - Time-based setpoints in UTC defined in 15-minute increments
    - Automatically activated at the scheduled times
    - Only takes effect if no API request is currently active
    - Provides planned, automated control throughout the day